SecretFoundation/docs/docs/dev/LocalSecret.md

 ## Modifying node configuration

-You can modify the node configuration of your validator in the `~/.secretd/config/config.toml` and `~/.secretd/config/app.toml` files.
+You can modify the node configuration of your validator in the `~/.secretd/config/config.toml` and `~/.secretd/config/app.toml` files inside the container.

 To enter the docker container to access them, run: